-When the expiration date approaches, the warning message "Z64 Valid term soon to be expired" appears at the bottom right of the screen.
-This warning message appears at every cycle start after the NC power ON until the expiration date comes.
+When designated date to display the expiration warning comes the warning message "Z64 Valid term soon to be expired" appears at the bottom right of the screen.
+At every cycle start after the NC power ON, this warning message appears until the designated warning-display time of the expiration date.

-When the expiration date has passed, the alarm message "Z65 Valid term has been expired" appears and cycle start cannot be performed.
+When the warning-display time has passed, the alarm message "Z65 Valid term has been expired" appears and cycle start cannot be performed.
 To cancel this alarm, enter the decryption code issued by MTB, and then turn OFF and ON the NC power.